 This can be avoided by adding more amenities to your work’s office.
 Think pool tables, ping pong, a cafe, balconies, and other areas where they can kickback.

-Heck, there are offices that are integrating gyms and saunas into the workspace!
+Heck, some offices are integrating gyms and saunas into the workspace!
 Brainstorm fun and active features your work culture could have that would stand out and give employees a refreshing break.

 Making sure that the people who make up your company get along and keep each other held accountable is massive for success.